susam/nimb/README.md

 - The Matrix `appservice` can only bridge one Matrix room to one IRC channel.
-NIMB can join multiple IRC and Matrix channels simultaneously and forward message from any channel to any subset of other channels.
+NIMB can join multiple IRC and Matrix channels simultaneously and forward message from any channel to any subset of configured channels.
 It can even bridge multiple IRC channels together.
 Similarly, it can also bridge multiple Matrix channels together.

 - Matrix `appservice` makes the IRC users appear in the Matrix room and Matrix users appear in the IRC channel in the respective user